Indigenous Peoples and Intellectual Property

 Navigating traditional knowledge and intellectual property — The story of the Yakuanoi

 Introduction to IP Rights and Protection of Indigenous Knowledge and Cultural Expressions in Canada

 The relationship between IP and the protection of Indigenous knowledge and cultural expressions is complex and challenging.
 Learn more about their relationship in Introduction to Intellectual Property Rights and the Protection of Indigenous Knowledge and Cultural Expressions in Canada.
-This information is also available in Inuktitut PDF - 329 KB, Plains Cree PDF - 370 KB, Ojibwe PDF- 332 KB and Michif PDF – 196 KB and will soon be available in Mi'kmaq.
+This information is also available in Inuktitut PDF - 329 KB, Plains Cree PDF - 370 KB, Ojibwe PDF- 332 KB, Michif PDF — 196 KB and Mi'kmaq PDF - 323 KB.

 Canadian Intellectual Property Office training and awareness raising